 The maximum number of dogs that can be used to pursue a bear is 16 for the spring and fall seasons.
 During the summer season, there's an eight-dog maximum.

-Be mindful of the number of dogs you are using and consider how they may be impacting other users and land-management agencies.
+Be mindful of the number of dogs you are using and consider how they may be

 Avoid harvesting collared wildlife